 Hundreds of Israeli companies operate in the U.S. in a variety of different industrial sectors, including production, research, development, and professional services through subsidiary companies and/or business partners.
 The investor visa enables investors and their employees to transfer and work in Israel to develop their investment.
 To receive a work permit or an extension of the permit, the investor will need to prove that the investment is active and that the company is developing in such a way that will contribute to the Israeli economy.

-The U.S. and Israeli governments have only continued to strengthen their cooperation and ties after approving the law that enables Israeli citizens to apply for the investor visa (E-2) in the U.S. After been approved by the Knesset’s Internal Affairs Committee, Israel is currently writing the procedures that would enable a U.S. citizen and his / her employee who is essential to this investment in Israel, as well as the family of the U.S citizen to begin applying for the investor visa in Israel.
-U.S. citizens will have the ability to apply for the Israeli investor visa in the free trade areas (Washington, Chicago, New York, Houston, and San Francisco), after which it will be reviewed by an inter-office committee made up of representatives of the Population Immigration and Border Authority, the Ministry of Foreign Affairs and the Ministry of Finance.
+The U.S. and Israeli governments have only continued to strengthen their cooperation and ties after approving the law that enables Israeli citizens to apply for the investor visa (E-2) in the U.S. After approval from the Knesset’s Internal Affairs Committee, Israel is currently writing the procedures that would allow a U.S. citizen and his / her employee who is essential to this investment in Israel, as well as the family of the U.S citizen to begin applying for the investor visa in Israel.
+The U.S. citizens will have the ability to apply for the Israeli investor visa in the free trade areas (Washington, Chicago, New York, Houston, and San Francisco), after which it will be reviewed by an inter-office committee made up of representatives of the Population Immigration and Border Authority, the Ministry of Foreign Affairs and the Ministry of Finance.